 Wisconsin’s northwoods.
 As this year quickly comes to a close, Trees For

-Tomorrow would like you to consider making a donation to help prepare
+Tomorrow would like you to consider making a donation to help continue our

-today’s youth to be tomorrow’s stewards of our natural world.
+legacy of preparing today’s youth to be tomorrow’s stewards of our natural

-who helped supplement their visit.
-The notes reflect so many things: Gratitude,
+1944.
+The alumni stories we receive reflect so many things: Gratitude,

 learning, wonder, adventure, and the excitement of overcoming fears and

 boundaries.
 This, I believe, is a testament to the power of immersing kids in

 the outdoors.
 And our donors are an important piece of this recipe for success.

 I’m writing you today to ask you to help inspire that excitement